limyz/573controller/README.md

 This repository houses several Arduino .ino files for use with an Arduino Leonardo or Micro to transform it into music game controller.
 Supported controllers include:

+* _ddr & _ddrTest

+Allows you to transform an it into a USB game controller consisting of 4 buttons.
+The actual machine has 16 sensors (4 for each pad) for input.
+Use `_ddrTest` to determine if the indivdual sensors are working.

 * _gfxg

 Allows you to transform it into a a USB game controller for use with [Clone Hero](https://clonehero.net)/[DTXAL](http://senamih.com/dtxal)/Guitar Hero/GuitarFreaks/Gitadora.
 For instructions on how to convert an existing guitar into one, [check out 573controller's wiki](https://github.com/limyz/573controller/wiki/DIY-Guitar).